-As can be seen in Table 9, sufficient mitigation is available in the preferred mitigation sites to fully compensate for the loss of wetland function and value as a result of implementing the Galveston Island Storm Surge Barrier System.
+The mitigation need for estuarine wetlands associated with direct and indirect impacts is 848.2 AAHUs and the mitigation need for palustrine wetlands associated with direct impacts is 20.8 AAHUs.
+As can be seen in Table 9Error!
+Reference source not found., sufficient mitigation (876.2 AAHUs at estuarine wetland sites and 20.8 AAHUs at the palustrine wetland site) is available in the preferred mitigation sites to fully compensate for the loss of wetland function and value as a result of implementing the Galveston Island Storm Surge Barrier System.
 Because additional refinement to the design of the structures is required, the impacts are not fully known at this time.
 Additional impact analysis and subsequent mitigation planning will be required to fully understand the extent of unavoidable losses.
-At that time, a cost-effective incremental cost analysis (CE/ICA) would be completed to determine the most cost-effective array of mitigation sites, which would also include scaling the restoration efforts at each site to not overcompensate for the wetland losses (i.e. the sites would be scaled down to meet the mitigation need rather than completing restoration efforts above the identified need)
+At that time, a cost-effective incremental cost analysis (CE/ICA) would be completed to determine the most cost-effective array of mitigation sites, which would also include scaling the restoration efforts at each site to not overcompensate for the wetland losses (i.e. the sites would be scaled down to meet the mitigation need rather than completing restoration efforts above the identified need).